ChrisWiegman/chriswiegman.com/content/posts/2022-04-15-leaving-twitter-for-mastodon-is-easy.md

 Mastodon allows users to post short messages called "Toots" which can be "boosted" (as opposed to retweeted), favorited and replied to in a very similar fashion as Twitter.
 The clients aren't always as polished as Twitter but the ability to meaningfully engage with your community and beyond it is absolutely there as is a huge community of people who enjoy a space away from mainstream social media.

-## How is Mastodon different than Twitter? {#h-how-is-mastodon-different-than-twitter.wp-block-heading}
+## How is Mastodon different than Twitter?

 While using Mastodon will feel instantly familiar to any Twitter user there are some major differences to be aware of.